loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 sudo pico jail.local
 ```

-You’ll want to add or change the following variables in the `[DEFAULT]` section:
+You'll want to add or change the following variables in the `[DEFAULT]` section:

 ```
 bantime = 2h